Why Pop Culture has a Place in the Classroom

-“Lucky I know about zombies” he petitions, before detailing how he used 2009 film Zombieland to explain the Morgenthau Plan, a strategy that made a bored class come alive.
+“Lucky I know about zombies,” he petitions before detailing how he used the 2009 film Zombieland to explain the Morgenthau Plan, a strategy that made a bored class come alive.

 The Morgenthau Plan sounds like something dry in a heavy textbook, perfect for closing and taking a nap.
 Introducing the topic through the Zombieland rules of zombie apocalypse survival, in this case, Rule #4, “The Double Tap,” as Morgan does, can draw more interest from the outset.

 Would Benjamin Franklin be a Facebook user?
 How would Abraham Lincoln’s presidential campaigns look on social media?
 What would the Great Fire of London or the toppling of the Roman Empire look like on Twitter?

 Teach learners a lesson about digital media whilst deeply exploring historical figures and events by having learners create social media accounts for important figures and events.

-It can be daunting to incorporate music lyrics and movie references for an educator who is of a different generation to his or her students.
+It can be daunting to incorporate music lyrics and movie references for an educator from a different generation than their learners.
 Educator Tim Weedon, however, provides a three-step framework for educators using pop culture in their classrooms.